If you're interested in what else is on the way to PS4 and beyond, take a look at our roundup of the best upcoming games.

 When is the Ghost of Tsushima release date?

-Its June 2020 launch puts it right at the end of the PS4's life cycle, so we wouldn't be too surprised to see a port to the PlayStation 5, due later this year, but there's been nothing confirmed yet.
+Its July 2020 launch puts it right at the end of the PS4's life cycle, so we wouldn't be too surprised to see a port to the PlayStation 5, due later this year, but there's been nothing confirmed yet.
 A PC port is also possible, but if it does ever happen we'd expect it to be at least a year off.

 Then just before the end of 2019 we got another trailer at The Game Awards, together with the game's release window reveal:

 In March 2020 we got our next look in a trailer that gives us a closer look at the story:

 And then just two weeks before the game's launch we were treated to a shorter teaser which highlights our lead character's transition from samurai to something else:

 What to expect from Tsushima gameplay

 Set in Japan in 1274, you take on the role of the samurai warrior Jin, defending the island of Tsushima against the fearsome Mongol Empire.
 The Empire is wreaking havoc and terrorising the local population, and as one of the last surviving samurai warriors, you fight back and build the legend of the Ghost of Tsushima using old samurai traditions and unconventional skills.

 It’ll be set in an interactive open world, allowing you to explore the war-torn island of Tsushima however you want.
 You'll have to pay attention to the environment too, as subtle cues like the direction of the wind, or the behaviour of nearby foxes, bird, and other animals, are intended to tease hidden locations, items, and events.